WrappedBTC/bitcoin-token-smart-contracts/ethereumV2/README.md

-This repository has the contracts that implement the wrapped btc token on Ethereum network.
+This repository has the contracts that implement the wrapped token for BTC, DOGE, ETH and XRP on Ethereum network.

 # Installation